omichde/BOMAAB/README.md

 # BOMAAB - APPs are Boarding

-This guide will describe a setup for updated download or IAP numbers visualized by [Panic's Status Board](http://www.panic.com/statusboard/).
+This guide will describe a setup for self-hosted, always-updated download/IAP statistics visualized by [Panic's Status Board](http://www.panic.com/statusboard/).

 ## Requirements:
 - server with Java, MySQL, Bash, PHP, Cron